Introduction week and deadlines

-The week before regular classes start there will be a short week of mandatory lectures and different information meetings.
-The main focus is getting to know the Department and lectures in ethics and research methods.
+The week before regular classes start, there will be a short week of mandatory lectures and different information meetings.
+The main focus is getting to know the Department, and lectures in ethics and research methods.

 In September and October the research groups at the department will have separate orientation meetings where they will talk about their research and present available master projects.

 In January, before the regular lectures starts, there will be another short week of mandatory classes.
-This week the main focus will be on how to write a thesis, and there will be lectures ranging from on writing technique to formatting large documents.
+This week the main focus will be on how to write a thesis, and there will be lectures ranging from writing technique to formatting large documents.

-Curriculum relevant for the Master thesis.
+Curriculum relevant to your master's thesis.

 During their second semester, all master's students have to write an essay/problem note to be evaluated as a pass/fail by your supervisor.

 Your supervisor will assist you in finding a topic for the essay.
 It could be related to your master's thesis, usually a discussion of the topics of at least two different scientific articles or books, and a personal assessment.
 The essay should be at least 10 pages, maximum 15 pages.
 You may hand in a draft/first version, and get feedback for correction.
 The deadline for submitting the final version of the essay is by the end of the semester after you were admitted to the master's program, or at the beginning of the semester in which you start to write your thesis.

 The administration needs feedback from your supervisor on the pass/fail of the essay, and you need to get a pass on the essay by at the latest your second semester of writing the thesis itself.
 If you’re writing a short thesis, the essay must be completed and passed the semester before you start writing your main thesis.